gtache/intellij-lsp/README.md

 -Hover to get documentation (you can also use (by default) CTRL+Q)
 -Use Goto file/class/symbol (CTRL(+SHIFT+ALT)+N by default)
 -See which symbols are the same as the one selected
 -Rename a symbol with SHIFT+ALT+F6
+-Format a document / a selection

 There is a skeleton of an LSP plugin for Dotty in the intellij-lsp-dotty folder (mainly for testing purposes).
 Most of the code is taken and adapted from https://github.com/JetBrains/intellij-scala